There are quite a few "nice to have" pieces of painting equipment to consider, and some that you absolutely need.

 This brings us to the next point, that of what type of paints to use.
-I recommend acrylic paints, the kind found in ladies' craft stores.
+I recommend acrylic paints, the kind found in craft stores like Hobby Lobby, Michael's, or Jo-Ann Fabrics.
 They clean up and thin easily with warm water.
 One can clean them up with mild liquid dish soap as well.
 They tend to be smooth and often somewhat thinner than enamels.
 They also tend to be less opaque than enamels.
 The color that you base coat with determines to large degree the warmth or coolness of the paint applied over it.

 Some painters use enamel paints and swear by them.
 It must be kept in mind that enamels are a lot more trouble in that they dry slower and clean up is more difficult.
 Acrylic paint will take along the lines of 10 minutes or less to dry (normally under 5 minutes), where enamels can take up to an hour to dry.
 Also, the paint thinner can be abusive to brushes and adds the problem of fumes.
 If you will be using enamels, ensure proper ventilation in your work area.

 There are times when they are more effective than acrylics.
 Areas where enamels excel are in metallic or very bright colors.
 If one is careful in selecting metallics and bright colors, usually an acrylic or water-based enamel gives comparable results to enamels.
 In short, I feel that enamels are best left to more seasoned painters.
 I do not cover the use of enamels in my discussions with the exception of water-based enamels.